Shahriyar-Moradi/ChatBot_REST_API/README.md

 I use a simple SQLite database but you can change it to Postgresql database.
 You can just create your PostgreSQL database in pgAdmin and change the DATABASE in setting.py.

+# Choose a suitable LLM and explain why I chose this LLM.

+For hosting a local language model (LLM), you would typically consider factors such as model size, performance, resource requirements, and ease of integration.
+Also it's Open-source that can be used and modified without licensing fees and performance which provides a good balance between performance and resource requirements.